 What these three extraordinary men had in common was not only their exceptional originality, intellectual brilliance and outstanding communication skills, but also that each was an independent thinker, a very quiet person, very kind and available to young people and extremely courageous under occasionally very difficult and at times threatening life circumstances.

 While completing his course work and exams in economics at Columbia, he taught undergraduate courses in economics (theory, economic history, statistics) at Mills College and New York University’s Department of Economics.
 Early in his professional career he continued to expand his horizons by participating as a Fellow in a three-week post-graduate program of the Salzburg Seminar on urban and regional planning, and a month-long seminar at the UN (Geneva) on city planning and policy.
-He has since lectured in undergraduate and graduate programs at universities in Brazil, Britain, Canada, Colombia, France, Germany, Italy, Portugal, Spain, Taiwan, the UK and the US.
+He has since lectured in undergraduate and graduate programs at universities in Brazil, Canada, Colombia, Finland, France, Germany, Italy, Malaysia, Portugal, Spain, Sweden, Taiwan, the UK and the US.

 In parallel with teaching economics and working on his dissertation at the University of Rome, Eric founded EcoPlan International in 1966, an independent forum of observation, reflection and counsel on issues involving technological and environmental change as it affects people in their daily lives.
 Over the years in his for-profit work he has initiated, participated in, and carried to completion a wide range of advisory assignments and research and demonstration projects aimed at providing decision counsel to government, business and the volunteer sector on thorny issues of technology, economy and society.